kcngdominic/stock-rl/README.md

   - [x] make sure current data available (so this can use the same set of data from training to production)
   - [ ] Prepare training data
+    - [x] Get the first 140 stocks I'm currently following as list of symbols (All australian stocks with market cap at 2B no EOD 2024-08-11.
+Values stored in stock_list.txt)
+    - [x] Get the data from 1970 for the stocks
+    - [x] Save them into DF using h5py (size is smaller than I thought, only 60MB data)
+- [ ] Investment
+  - [ ] Set up investment account with a broker
 - [ ] RL
   - [ ] make the dataset like RL gym
   - [ ] what are the observation space/ action space?